-Other directors favor close-ups, which can be used as a way to emphasize what is happening or who something belongs too.
-And some directors will even mix up different types of shots throughout an entire film for added variety!
+Other directors favour close-ups, which can be used as a way to emphasise what is happening.
+Some directors will even mix up different types of shots throughout an entire film for added variety!

 Cinematic films are a complicated medium.
 The way in which the camera moves can greatly affect how an audience views the film and its characters.

 The camera is a very important part of filmmaking.
-It can have dramatic effects on the viewer, as well as be used for various purposes.
+It can have dramatic effects on the viewer, while it can be used for various purposes.

-For this reason, it’s important to know the different types of camera movements that can happen in films so you’re not left wondering why something happened or what it meant.
+For this reason, it’s important to know the different types of camera movements that can appear in films so you’re not left wondering why something happened or what it meant.